EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 ## Setup Client Files

 The first step in this process is setting up your client files.
-You will need a Lego Universe 1.10.64 client before continuing.
+You will need a LEGO Universe 1.10.64 client before continuing.
 Note that a link to a client cannot be provided in this guide for legal reasons, but Google should be able to help you.

-Once you've obtained a client, [make sure it is good by validating the checksum](verify-my-client.md).
+Once you've obtained a client, [make sure it is good by validating the checksum](/verify-my-client.md).

 ## Unpack Client Files